 What Salary Do I Need To Live in DC?

-According to the Bureau of Labor Statistics, the mean annual wage of residents of the DC metro area is $72,600 or a $34.90 hourly wage.
+According to the Census Bureau, the mean annual wage in the DC metro area is $86,420 or $41.55 hourly.

-The rent for a one-bedroom apartment in Washington, DC is $1582.
-So, a DC resident should make at least $5,273 monthly or $63,280 annually before taxes.
-However, splitting rent with a roommate or two can cut the cost of DC's pricey rents dramatically.
+The rent for a one-bedroom apartment in Washington, DC is $2,450, meaning a DC resident should make at least $7,350 monthly or $88,200 annually before taxes.
+However, splitting rent with a roommate or two can dramatically cut the cost of DC's pricey rents.

 Washington, DC has a lot to offer any prospective renter.
 However, to make the most of your move, it's crucial to understand the cost of living in DC.